zeuscsc/ReU-LARP/Scripts/ChengYi.md

 Class A Group 3
-You are a economic espionage.
+You are a pyramid scheme sale.
 You know that Polo got billions of cash that is available to use.
 It could be dark money but you got no proof.
 But it doesn't matter, you will get as much as you can by negotiating with others or blackmail Polo.

+Characteristics:
+You like to talk and lies, you like gossiping about others.
+After glow up, you like to trade secret of others for money.
+When others ask about your job, you can consider faking it.